June 19, 2019

 Located in the centre of the Byward Market, Origin Trade Inc. offers a selection of regional foods and beverages, which show their love of Ottawa.
 Origin supports local suppliers and focuses on serving the freshest products.
 They source foods from Ontario farms, wine from local wineries and craft beer from local breweries.

 Kettleman’s Bagel Co.

 Kettleman’s Bagel Co. serves Montreal-style bagels with an Ottawa twist.
-The bagels are served hot and fresh – and make the perfect hearty breakfast or lunch before you set out on exploring Ottawa.
+The bagels are served hot and fresh – and are perfect for a hearty breakfast or lunch before exploring the city.
 They also make a nice picnic option if you’d like to enjoy al fresco along the Canal or on the lawn of the Parliament Buildings.

-Fraser Café is independently-owned, seasonally-focused restaurant run by brothers, Ross & Simon Fraser.
-The focus is on locally sourced, globally inspired dishes at this cozy restaurant.
+Fraser Café is an independently-owned, seasonally-focused restaurant run by brothers, Ross & Simon Fraser.
+Their focus is locally sourced and globally inspired dishes in a cozy setting.
 Fraser Café is a must for brunch on Saturdays and Sundays too.

 - Take a free tour of Canada’s Parliament Buildings.
 Time your tour to take place during Question Period to get a glimpse of MPPs and the Prime Minister debate issues of the day.

 - Eat a Beaver Tail, an Ottawa delicacy, this sugary, puffy pastry is best consumed with an extremely hot, hot chocolate or coffee.
 Sometimes a beavertail is the only thing that can warm one up on a cold Ottawa afternoon.

 - Skate or walk along the Canal.
 The Rideau Canal connects Canada’s capital city of Ottawa, Ontario, to Lake Ontario and the Saint Lawrence River at Kingston, Ontario.
 It’s an impressive 202 kilometres in length.